ibm-cloud-docs/vmwaresolutions/vcenter/vc_planning.md

 When you deploy this service, complete the following settings:
 * Specify the **HCX Interconnect type** by selecting one of the following options:
    * **Public network**: HCX creates an encrypted connection between sites over the public network.
    * **Private network**: HCX creates an encrypted connection between sites over the private network.
 * Specify the **Public endpoint certificate type**.
 If you select **CA Certificate**, configure the following settings:
    * **Certificate Contents**: Enter the contents of the CA certificate.
    * **Private Key**: Enter the private key of the CA certificate.
    * (Optional) **Password**: Enter the password for the private key if it is encrypted.
    * (Optional) **Reenter Password**: Enter the password for the private key again.
    * (Optional) **Hostname**: Enter the hostname to be mapped to the common name (CN) of the CA certificate.
 HCX requires the CA certificate to be in a format that is accepted by NSX Edge.
-For more information about NSX Edge certificate formats, see [Importing SSL Certificates](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.3/com.vmware.nsx.admin.doc/GUID-19D3A4FD-DF17-43A3-9343-25EE28273BC6.html){:external}.
+For more information about NSX Edge certificate formats, see [Importing SSL Certificates](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.3/com.vmware.nsx.admin.doc/GUID-19D3A4FD-DF17-43A3-9343-25EE28273BC6.html){: external}.

 ## Capacity considerations
 {: #vc_planning-capacity-considerations}